Frequently Asked Questions

 Will working and going to school conflict with fraternity membership?

 Actually, many students involved in the UW Greek community are also employed outside of the classroom.
 In today's world, the reality is that only the lucky few can afford to attend college without outside employment.
 Fraternities recognize that it is important for members to be able to meet their financial obligations.
-Working students can still take advantage of the opportunities available through the Greek community, and some may even qualify for Scholarships.
+Working students can still take advantage of the opportunities available through the Greek community, and some may even qualify for scholarships available within each organization.

 A variety of individuals oversee the operations of fraternities at the University of Washington.
 Fraternity members elected to officer positions in each organization manage the day-to-day operations of the fraternity.
 These officers are assisted by members serving on committees and by alumni who act as advisors.
 In addition, each Greek organization at UW is associated with its national organization, which offers support, advice, and direction through a paid professional staff and regional volunteers.
 Professional staff from the University are also employed to assist and monitor the activities of Greek organizations, through organizations like the Intrafraternity Council.